 - Instant replay

-- Simple programming and channel finding
+- Simple programming for finding channels

-- S.A.M.E.
-Weather Alerts
+- Comes with S.A.M.E.
+Alerts

 - Trunk Tracker V